+(1) "Criminal justice agency" means:

+(a) The Governor;

+(b) Courts of criminal jurisdiction;

+(c) The Attorney General;

+(d) District attorneys, city attorneys with criminal prosecutorial functions, attorney employees of the office of public defense services and nonprofit public defender organizations established under contract with the Public Defense Services Commission;

+(e) Law enforcement agencies;

+(f) The Department of Corrections;

+(g) The Oregon Youth Authority;

+(h) The State Board of Parole and Post-Prison Supervision;

+(i) The Department of Public Safety Standards and Training;

+(j) The Oregon Liquor Control Commission;

-- (1) "Criminal justice agency" means: - (a) The Governor; - (b) Courts of criminal jurisdiction; - (c) The Attorney General; - (d) District attorneys, city attorneys with criminal prosecutorial functions, attorney employees of the office of public defense services and nonprofit public defender organizations established under contract with the Public Defense Services Commission; - (e) Law enforcement agencies; - (f) The Department of Corrections; - (g) The Oregon Youth Authority; - (h) The State Board of Parole and Post-Prison Supervision; - (i) The Department of Public Safety Standards and Training; - (j) Regional information systems that share programs to track, identify and remove cross-jurisdictional criminal and terrorist conspiracies; and - (k) Any other state or local agency with law enforcement authority. - (2) "Criminal offender information" includes records and related data as to physical description and vital statistics, fingerprints received and compiled for purposes of identifying criminal offenders and alleged offenders, records of arrests and the nature and disposition of criminal charges, including sentencing, confinement, parole and release. - (3) "Department" means the Department of State Police established under ORS 181.020. - (4) "Deputy superintendent" means the Deputy Superintendent of State Police appointed under ORS 181.220. - (5) "Designated agency" means any state, county or municipal government agency where Oregon criminal offender information is required to implement a federal or state statute, executive order or administrative rule that expressly refers to criminal conduct and contains requirements or exclusions expressly based on such conduct or for agency employment purposes, licensing purposes or other demonstrated and legitimate needs when designated by order of the Governor. - (6) "Disposition report" means a form or process prescribed or furnished by the department, containing a description of the ultimate action taken subsequent to an arrest.
+(k) Regional information systems that share programs to track, identify and remove cross-jurisdictional criminal and terrorist conspiracies; and

+(L) Any other state or local agency with law enforcement authority.

+(2) "Criminal offender information" includes records and related data as to physical description and vital statistics, fingerprints received and compiled for purposes of identifying criminal offenders and alleged offenders, records of arrests and the nature and disposition of criminal charges, including sentencing, confinement, parole and release.

+(3) "Department" means the Department of State Police established under ORS 181.020.

+(4) "Deputy superintendent" means the Deputy Superintendent of State Police appointed under ORS 181.220.

+(5) "Designated agency" means any state, county or municipal government agency where Oregon criminal offender information is required to implement a federal or state statute, executive order or administrative rule that expressly refers to criminal conduct and contains requirements or exclusions expressly based on such conduct or for agency employment purposes, licensing purposes or other demonstrated and legitimate needs when designated by order of the Governor.
+(6) "Disposition report" means a form or process prescribed or furnished by the department, containing a description of the ultimate action taken subsequent to an arrest.

-- (7) "Law enforcement agency" means: - (a) County sheriffs, municipal police departments, police departments established by a university under ORS 352.383 and State Police; - (b) Other police officers of this state or another state; - (c) A tribal government as defined in section 1, chapter 644, Oregon Laws 2011, that employs authorized tribal police officers as defined in section 1, chapter 644, Oregon Laws 2011; and - (d) Law enforcement agencies of the federal government. - (8) "State police" means the sworn members of the state police force appointed under ORS 181.250. - (9) "Superintendent" means the Superintendent of State Police appointed under ORS 181.200.
-[Amended by 1963 c.547 \$1; 1971 c.467 \$1; 1975 c.548 \$1; 1977 c.745 \$46; 1981 c.905 \$1; 1987 c.320 \$136; 1987 c.475 \$5; 1989 c.364 \$3; 2001 c.104 \$60; 2001 c.962 \$42; 2007 c.71 \$54; 2011 c.506 \$26; 2011 c.547 \$1; 2011 c.644 \$26]
+(7) "Law enforcement agency" means:

+(a) County sheriffs, municipal police departments, police departments established by a university under ORS 352.383 or 353.125 and State Police;

+(b) Other police officers of this state or another state, including humane special agents as defined in ORS 181.435;

+(c) A tribal government as defined in section 1, chapter 644, Oregon Laws 2011, that employs authorized tribal police officers as defined in section 1, chapter 644, Oregon Laws 2011; and

+(d) Law enforcement agencies of the federal government.

+(8) "State police" means the sworn members of the state police force appointed under ORS 181.250.

 Note: The amendments to 181.010 by section 49, chapter 644, Oregon Laws 2011, become operative July 1, 2015.
 See section 58, chapter 644, Oregon Laws 2011, as amended by section 77, chapter 644, Oregon Laws 2011.
-The text that is operative on and after July 1, 2015, is set forth for the user's convenience.
+The text that is operative on and after July 1, 2015, including amendments by section 19, chapter 54, Oregon Laws 2012, and section 12, chapter 67, Oregon Laws 2012, is set forth for the user's convenience.

-181.010.
-As used in ORS 181.010 to 181.560 and 181.715 to 181.730, unless the context requires otherwise:
+$181.010.\ {\rm As}\ {\rm used}\ {\rm in}\ {\rm ORS}\ 181.010$ to 181.560 and 181.715 to $181.730,\ {\rm unless}\ {\rm the}\ {\rm context}\ {\rm requires}\ {\rm otherwise:}$